Vamakshi6402/Product_Rollout_Impact_Evaluation/README.md

 - No evidence of pre-trend violations
 - Stable post-treatment effects

-Recommendation: ** Please go ahead with the full rollout** and keep monitoring via standard KPI dashboards.
+**Recommendation:** Proceed with full rollout and continue monitoring via standard KPI dashboards.

 ---